AMPATH/ampath-esm-angular-form-entry/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run serve:single-spa` for a dev server.
+Navigate to `https://localhost:4202/`.
 The app will automatically reload if you change any of the source files.
+Note that webpack will give out a warning 'WARNING: --deploy-url and/or --base-href contain unsupported values for ng serve.
+Default serve path of '/' used.
+Use --serve-path to override.', but ignore it as this enables the fonts and icons from boostrap to be served correctly during development time.

 ## Code scaffolding